collective/collective.developermanual/source/getstarted/debug_mode.rst

 By default when you start Plone you start it in a **production mode**.

-* Plone is fast
+* Plone is faster

 * CSS and Javascript files are *merged* instead of causing multipe HTTP request to load these assets.
-  CSS and Javascript behavior is different in production and debug mode, especially with files with syntax errors because of merging.
+  CSS and Javascript behavior is different in production versus debug mode, especially with files with syntax errors because of merging.

 * Plone does not reload changed files from the disk